fusioncharts/dev_centre_docs/fusiongrid/tutorials-fusiongrid/row-transition-animation.md

 ---

 Enhance your data by adding transition animations to your rows.
 In this article, you will learn to add animation to your rows.
-In the 'rowOptions' object include the properties 'animateRows' and 'animateRowsDuration'.
+In the 'rowOptions' object include the properties `animateRows` and `animateRowsDuration`.
-Set your 'animateRows' to 'true' and choose a value for the duration of the animation, see the syntax below for reference:
+Set your `animateRows` to `true` and choose a value for the duration of the animation, see the syntax below for reference:
 ```json
 config = {
     rowOptions: {